-- This example illustrates the situation when the configured Advantech router provides access to a PLC device connected by a serial interface to this router. - The PLC device can be controlled from a remote local network running the SCADA system, for instance.
-This device is accessible on the entire Internet network.
-Supported only by a router equipped with a serial interface.
+- This example depicts a scenario where the configured Advantech router grants access to a PLC device interfaced serially with the router. - The PLC device, accessible over the entire Internet network, can be controlled from a remote local network, such as one running a SCADA system. - This functionality is exclusive to routers equipped with a serial interface.